taheri24/xpanel/backend/README.md

 XFeature enables declarative definition of database queries and actions through XML configuration files.
 Features are located in `specs/xfeature/` directory.

-### MockFile Support
+### MockDataSet Support

-The MockFile attribute allows you to serve mock JSON data instead of executing actual database queries or actions.
+The MockDataSet attribute allows you to serve mock JSON data instead of executing actual database queries or actions.
 This is useful for:

 - **Development**: Work with the frontend before the database is ready
 - **Testing**: Provide consistent test data without database setup
 - **Mocking**: Create realistic mock responses for different scenarios

-### Defining Queries with MockFile
+### Defining Queries with MockDataSet

 Create an XML feature file at `specs/xfeature/feature-name.xml`: